SaveTheBeach.ca

 Curious Penguins

-Curious Penguins’ have launched an app about the redevelopment plans.
-It offers multiple-choice questions about the project’s environmental impact, cost, and scale.
-Currently available on Android and as a web app.
+Curious Penguins have launched an app about the redevelopment plans.
+It offers multiple-choice questions about the project's environmental impact, cost, and scale.
+Available on Android and as a web app.

 Playing a crucial role in the #SaveTheBeach initiative, by providing web and technical services.
 This assistance has amplified the reach and enabled efficient communication, and boosted community engagement.